• Skip to primary navigation

 Vegan Green Enchiladas with White Beans

-Easy vegan Green Enchiladas (enchiladas verde) with white beans, edamame, and sweet corn!
-A savory and satisfying meal made topped with tasty salsa verde.
-(Gluten-free and oil-free option.)
+An easy vegan Green Enchiladas recipe (enchiladas verde) with white beans, edamame, and sweet corn!
+It's a savory and satisfying meal topped with tasty salsa verde.
+(Vegan with gluten-free and oil-free options.)

 Pan of vegan green enchiladas topped with avocado and cilantro

 Edamame, cannellini beans, and sweet corn join together.
-Then they are rolled up and topped with salsa verde before baking.
+Then they're rolled up and topped with salsa verde before baking.

 Onion, spinach, soybeans, and sweet corn cooking in a skillet with wooden spoon